marcoy/marcoy.github.io/_drafts/bitpub.md

 [Bitpub](https://github.com/marcoy/bitpub) on how to run the publisher and consumer.

+#### Polling
 The project uses [core.async](https://github.com/clojure/core.async) to poll the sources for ticker data.
 The supported sources are [CampBx](https://campbx.com), [Bitstamp](https://www.bitstamp.net), [Vircurex](http://vircurex.com), [BTC-e](https://btc-e.com), and [BTC China](https://vip.btcchina.com).
-The logic of the polling, shown below, will poll the given ticker URL to `GET` the market data.
-It tries to place the value to the `out` channel.
+The logic of the polling, shown below, will poll a given ticker URL to `GET` the market data.
+It will place the data returned from the `GET` request into the `out` channel.
 If no process is consuming the `out` channel, it will wait for a specified time and poll the ticker URL again.
 This ensures the data that a consumer receives are kept somewhat up-to-date.
 There is a timeout for the initial `GET` request.
 If the `GET` request timeout has elapsed, it will retry again.
 All of these polling logics are performed inside a `go` block, which is similar to [goroutines](https://gobyexample.com/goroutines) in [Go](http://golang.org/).
 As a result, the polling is done in a thread pool.
-In turn, multiple _feeds_ can be constructed, and poll concurrently.
+So, multiple _feeds_ can be constructed, and poll concurrently.

 {% highlight clojure lineanchors=line %}